KhronosGroup/SYCL_Reference/source/iface/usm-malloc.rst

 ctxt                See :ref:`context`
 ==================  ===

-Returns a pointer to memory that resides on the device.
+Returns a pointer to the newly allocated memory on the specified device on success.
+This memory is not accessible on the host.
+Memory allocated by malloc_device must be deallocated with :ref:`sycl::free
+<sycl-free>` to avoid memory leaks.
+If ctxt is a host context, it
+should behave as if calling malloc_host.
+On failure, returns nullptr.

 The host may not directly reference the memory, but can read and write the memory with :ref:`queue` member functions (:ref:`queue-memset`, :ref:`queue-memcpy`, :ref:`queue-fill`) or :ref:`handler` member functions (:ref:`handler-memset`, :ref:`handler-memcpy`, and :ref:`handler-fill`).

-Deallocate with free_.

 .. seealso:: |SYCL_SPEC_MALLOC_DEVICE|